EddieStheven/DBolad-o/README.md

 ## Resources

-The study is based on the course "Database Studies" by DevDojo, available [here](https://www.youtube.com/watch?v=anwGFe5T0U8&list=PL62G310vn6nHAeLcycI39g3vHwbZ3fCKl&index=7&ab_channel=DevDojo).
+The study is based on the course "Database Studies" by DevDojo.

 ## Tools and Technologies